ABSTRACT mixed media & EmbroiderY ART

-I make abstract mixed media embroideries that explore autobiographical and historical themes.
-I also create projects inspired by nature, the cosmos, and Puerto Rican culture.
+I make abstract mixed media & embroidery art that explores autobiographical and historical themes, and I create projects that are inspired by nature, the cosmos, and Puerto Rican culture.
 Some pieces are stand-alone, while others are part of a collection.
-My work combines elements of collage, painting/drawing, printmaking, and embroidery.
+My work combines elements of collage, photography, painting/drawing, printmaking, and embroidery.

 Some of these works may feature poetry or text fragments to add an additional layer of meaning.